fourks/zxnext_pawn_demo/README.md

 the required resource files.
 In the descriptions below, the absolute path to the pawndemo folder is denoted as <pawndemo>.

-The demo can be run either in the CSpect 1.7 and ZEsarUX 6.0 emulators or on the Spectrum Next hardware (not yet tested).
+The demo can be run on the Spectrum Next hardware or in the CSpect 1.7 and ZEsarUX 6.1 emulators.

+### Spectrum Next

+1. On your PC, unpack the downloaded ZIP file zxnext_pawn_demo.zip in the root directory of an SD card containing the Spectrum Next firmware.

+2. Insert the SD card in your Spectrum Next computer and start it.

+3. Go to the directory pawndemo and run the program pawndemo.sna.

 ### CSpect Emulator